 I've made buttermilk rolls before, but I've never tried the 5-Minute Buttermilk Bread recipe until this past week.
 I was taking a meal to a friend and was, as usual, running on two wheels.
-I needed a quick, easy bread recipe, so I decided to use the 5-Minute Buttermilk version to make some fun dinner rolls.
+I needed a quick, easy bread recipe, so I decided to use it to make some fun 5 Minute Dinner Rolls.

 - 1 ½ tablespoons salt

 - 6 ½ cups unbleached all-purpose flour